Electriangle/CeilingLEDs_Main/README.md

 How to retreive and upload source code to Arduino:
 Step 1) Download zip folder of code.
 Step 2) Extract folder to desired file location.
-Step 3) All the .ino files must both be within a folder together named CeilingLEDs_Main.
+Step 3) All the .ino files must all be within a folder together named CeilingLEDs_Main.
 Rename folder to match.
 Step 4) Open CeilingLEDs_Main.ino and adjust variables as required.
 Step 5) Upload code to Arduino.